hashicorp/policy-library-pcidss-policy-set-for-aws-terraform/README.md

 >
 > To learn more about how to configure a policy set as a [policy evaluation](https://developer.hashicorp.com/terraform/cloud-docs/policy-enforcement/manage-policy-sets#policy-evaluations), please review the Terraform Enterprise provider [documentation](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/policy_set#agent_enabled).

-## Consuming Pre-Written Sentinel Policies for PCI DSS AWS Foundations Benchmark
+## Consuming Pre-Written Sentinel Policies for AWS PCI DSS

-Following methods outlines various ways to consume and implement pre-written Sentinel policies for the PCI DSS AWS Foundations Benchmark.
+Following methods outlines various ways to consume and implement pre-written Sentinel policies for the AWS PCI DSS framework.
 These policies can be used in both Terraform Enterprise (TFE) and HCP Terraform environments.
 Below are the recommended methods for integrating these policies into your workflows.

 ### Terraform Registry Method: